wubeshetA/alu-AirBnB_clone/README.md

 ## Tests

-Unittests for the this project are defined in the [tests](./tests) folder.
+Unittests for the this project are defined in the [tests](./tests) directory.
 To run the entire test suite simultaneously, execute the following command:

 ```
 $ python3 unittest -m discover tests